iurnus/scripps_kaust_model_doc/install_index.rst

 When you want to install the SKRIPS model on another machine::

   1. Please make sure the paths for the model components, NETCDF, MPI, WW3, and ESMF are correct.
-The ESMF setups will be detailed in latter sections.
   2. WW3 is not necessary for running the coupled model.
   3. To install the coupled model on SDSC expanse, please use scripts/bashrc\_expanse.
   4. To install the coupled model on Shaheen III, please use scripts/bashrc\_shaheen.

 Now we can start install the module components and the coupled model.